Checking Timed Bisimilarity with Virtual Clocks: Background

 \subsection{Timed Labeled Transition Systems}

 \textit{Labeled Transition Systems (LTS)} are used to model processes with finite or infinite numbers of states.
 To capture the operational semantics of TA, \textit{Timed Labeled Transition Systems (TLTS)} extend LTS by the notion of time.
 A state of a TLTS is a pair $(l, u)$, with $l \in L$ being the currently active location and $u: C \rightarrow \TimeDomain$ being the current valuation of clocks.
-The set of transition labels of a TLTS is decomposed into two disjoint subsets, one containing actions $\sigma\in\Sigma$ as usual and the other containing values $d \in \TimeDomain$ denoting durations.
 TLTS contain two types of transitions, one corresponding to the passage of time of duration $d \in \TimeDomain$ without any occurrence of a switch, leading to an updated clock valuation $u' = u+d$, and one corresponding to the instantaneous execution of a switch $\TATrans{1}{g}{\sigma}{R}{2}$, leading to the state $(l_2, [R \rightarrow 0] u)$.